 If you are a novice fisherman only planning on using your PWC to fish a couple of times a year, then maybe you don’t need to worry about forking out thousands to kit up your ski.

 However, if you are an expert who will be spending most of their time out there, it may be a good idea to make sure you are as well-equipped and comfortable as possible.

 Earlier, we mentioned the idea of piggybacking.
 Making one purchase, such as a cooler which comes with rod holders, is a great way to save on money and space.

-A good combo option available on the market today is the Kool PWC Stuff Jetski Fishing Rack.
+A good combo option available on the market today is the Kool PWC Stuff Jetski Fishing Rack on Amazon.
 It is available with 2-rod holders and 4-rod holders.
 They have room to fit a cooler and are suitable for nearly any jet ski make and model.
-The 4-rod holder model is around $350.00, including shipping.
+The 4-rod holder model is under $400, including shipping.